lupyuen/lupyuen.github.io/src/book.md

 # Mynewt on BL602

-Will BL602 run without FreeRTOS?
-Study the ongoing port of __Apache Mynewt operating system__ to BL602.
+Will BL602 and BL604 run without FreeRTOS?
+Study the ongoing port of __Apache Mynewt operating system__ to BL602 / BL604.

 -   ["Porting Mynewt to PineCone BL602"](https://lupyuen.github.io/articles/mynewt)